 - A curriculum vitae for the nominee of 5 pages maximum, which highlights the working career of the nominee, including any service awards.
 The c.v. should not include a list of research publications.

-- Three testimonial letters from those who have observed exceptional commitment to service to the Canadian physics community by the nominee.
+- Three testimonial letters from those who have observed significant commitment to service to the Canadian physics community by the nominee.

-- A citation of 300 words or less suitable for publication if the nominee is selected as the medal recipient (submitted in plain text format using cut and paste into the online nomination form)
+- A citation of 300 words or less suitable for publication if the nominee is selected as the medal recipient, starting with a paragraph of 25-50 words explaining the reason why the candidate was selected which can be used in the CAP’s announcement of winners.
+NOTE: The citation must be submitted in plain text format using cut and paste into the online nomination form.

 - A photograph of the nominee (this can be a low resolution photograph, which may be retrievable from the nominee’s worksite.
 Nominee will be asked for a high resolution photo if selected as medal recipient).
-Please note that this is not required in order to complete the file but will speed up the release of the medal winner announcements.
+Please note that this is not required in order to complete the file, but will speed up the release of the medal winner announcements.
+If provided, the photograph will NOT be included in the nomination package sent to the medal selection committee for review.

 Nominations are valid for three (3) nomination cycles only, which occur every second year (on even years).